Logo Futurismo

 @inspiru | Praia Formosa in all its beauty

 Praia Formosa is actually a combination of three beautiful beaches.
-The viewpoint up the hill allows having a great view over the bay and the evolving scenery.
+The viewpoint up the hill allows for a great view over the bay and the evolving scenery.
 The green cliffs behind contrast with the white sand and the clear blue waters.
-This is where every year since 1984, the international music festival Maré de Agosto takes place.
+This is where, every year since 1984, the international music festival Maré de Agosto takes place.

 @biancapires97 | Enjoying the clear waters of Anjos